 It’s great to be able to get these certificates for free and the whole process is generally very straightforward.
-However, since working with Let’s Encrypt certificates for the last few years I’ve noticed the same recurring questions occasionally rear their heads.
+However, since working with Let’s Encrypt certificates over the last few years I’ve found that the same recurring questions tend to plague me.

-So, this is a note to “future me” (and anyone else it might help) with answers to those questions I’ve pondered in the past.
+This is a note to “future me” (and anyone else it might help) with answers to the questions I’ve pondered in the past.

-- For servers where you previously used the old, pre-Certbot Let’s Encrypt system to install SSL certs, you can just install certbot on top and it will just work.
+- For servers where you previously used the old, pre-Certbot Let’s Encrypt system for installing SSL certs, you can just install Certbot on top and it will just work.
 It will supersede the old certificates without conflict.